WebPlatformAutomation/www/README.md

 npx run test/e2e -g example -p prod
 ```

 Note: The directory `features/site` is created to store downloaded test scenarios.
 It's safe to delete it.
 Don't create new Cucumber scripts in the directory.
+For more run command options, see [Platform-UI repo](https://github.com/WebPlatformAutomation/Platform-UI).